rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 {% include _toc.html %}

 This page explains to someone relatively new to Mac machines the steps to automate installation of additional MacOS application programs.
-Along the way, we explore basic aspects of using a command-line Terminal and common commands.
+Along the way, we explore basic skills to use a command-line Terminal and common commands.

-1. Open a Terminal.
+1. Obtain the Launch bar by positioning your mouse at the edge of the screen.

+2. If you don't see an icon for the Terminal program, click the magnifying glass icon always at the upper-right corner and type in Term until "Terminal app" is highlighted, then press Enter to accept it.

+3. Click menu Shell then click New Window for a Terminal session.

+   PROTIP: More experienced people hover the mouse over New Window and click on one of the options.

-   The Terminal is called a "Bash" shell, which is a contraction of the term "Bourne-agan shell", which is a play on words.
+   The Terminal program is called a "Bash" shell, which is a contraction of the term "Bourne-agan shell", which is a play on words.

+   <a name="VersionWithGap"></a>

    ### Version with Grep

-1. Test if you have Bash v4 installed.
+1. Test if you have Bash v4 installed by typing this:

    <pre><strong>bash --version | grep 'bash'
    </strong></pre>

-   If the response shows version 4, you're good to go:

-   <pre>GNU bash, version 4.4.19(1)-release (x86_64-apple-darwin17.3.0)</pre>
+   Hold the Shift key to press the | (called pipe) key at the upper-right of the keyboard.

-   The <tt>grep 'bash'</tt> is needed to filter out lines that do not contain the word "bash":
+   The <tt>grep 'bash'</tt> is needed to filter out lines that do not contain the word "bash" in the response such as:

    <pre>
 GNU bash, version 4.4.19(1)-release (x86_64-apple-darwin17.3.0)